clkim/rortutorial-notes/index.md

 {% include JB/setup %}

 ### What are these pages?
 I am reading the [new (beta) second edition](http://ruby.railstutorial.org/) online, and using Windows 7.
-These are informal notes I took for myself as I ran into road bumps due to being on Windows 7 and not a Mac.
-I am happy to **share them "as is,"** with the customary disclaimer that I can make NO REPRESENTATIONS OR WARRANTIES AS TO CORRECTNESS.
+These are informal notes I took for myself as I ran into road bumps due to using Windows 7 and not Mac.
+I am happy to **share them "as is,"** with the customary disclaimer that I make NO REPRESENTATIONS AND WARRANTIES for these notes here.

 ### Errata
 I am also happy to receive corrections and suggestions on this topic by email to [clkim](mailto:clkim@ieee.org).

-#### Help
+### Help
 However, if you have questions or encounter issues, please see the Tutorial's [Help](http://ruby.railstutorial.org/help) page on posting to [Stack Overflow](http://stackoverflow.com/) to engage the community.
-Unfortunately, I do not anticipate being able to respond to questions in any timely manner; thanks for understanding.
+Unfortunately, I do *not* anticipate being able to respond to questions in a timely manner; thanks for understanding.

-#### Convention
+##### Convention
  `$>` denotes the Windows cmd prompt, usually in the application root directory, e.g. `C:\Sites\rails_projects\first_app>`

-##### More Notes to come.
+###### More Notes to come.
 Enjoy...

 ### Notes by Chapter in Tutorial: